All Episodes

 I have serious reservations, and I always have with government unions.

-When government un when I have no choice, if I don't like what's happening in the company because I think they cut too sweetheart a deal with a union, I can withhold my patronage.
+When I have no choice, if I don't like what's happening at a company because I think they cut too sweetheart a deal with a union, I can withhold my patronage.

 Or if I like, for instance, what the UAW did when they got real with the auto companies and signed a reasonable contract, I thought, good for them, I can support them.